 Leica X1 versus Leica D-LUX Typ 109

 The Leica X1 and the Leica D-LUX (Typ 109) are two digital cameras that were officially introduced, respectively, in September 2009 and September 2014.
-Both the X1 and the D-LUX Typ 109 are fixed lens compact cameras that are based on an APS-C (X1) and a Four Thirds sensor.
+Both the X1 and the D-LUX Typ 109 are fixed lens compact cameras that are based on an APS-C (X1) and a Four Thirds (D-LUX Typ 109) sensor.
 The X1 has a resolution of 12.2 megapixel, whereas the D-LUX Typ 109 provides 12.7 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica X1 and the Leica D-LUX Typ 109 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X1 – represents the basis or 100 percent across all the size and weight measures).